shortmoose/toobig/README.md

 have suffered from bit rot or corruption during transfers between hard drives, cloud storage, or backup media over the years.

-### Version Control Your Files with Git
+### Version Control Your Files with git

-Git is powerful, but struggles with large binary files.
-TooBig allows you to commit your directory structure—the lightweight *ref* files—to a Git repository.
+git is powerful, but struggles with large binary files.
+TooBig allows you to commit your directory structure—the lightweight *ref* files—to a git repository.
 This lets you track every change, rename, and reorganization of your files without bloating the repository.
-You get a complete version history for your large files without the performance penalty of storing the actual data in Git.
+You get a complete version history for your large files without the performance penalty of storing the actual data in git.

 ### Data Deduplication